canonical/cloud-init/doc/rtd/explanation/events.rst

 When the ``hotplug`` event is supported by the datasource and configured in :ref:`user-data<mod_cc_install_hotplug>`, ``cloud-init`` will respond to the addition or removal of network interfaces to the system.
-In addition to fetching and updating the system meta-data, ``cloud-init`` will also bring up/down the newly added interface.
+In addition to fetching and updating the instance-data, ``cloud-init`` will also bring up/down the newly added interface.

 Example